oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

   after some changes in pip.
 So now we install pip locally to each user.
 - Changed our blank image OCID to use a new global value.
 This makes the process *more* portable across regions (but not completely...see next bullet).
-- Updated the ipxe server image list to include the LON region.
-LON is now fully supported on this process.
+- Updated the ipxe server image list to include the LHR region.
+LHR is now fully supported on this process.
 - *** IMPORTANT CHANGE *** Updated process to use Instance Principal authorization method for OCI-CLI.
 This removes the requirement to upload the user private key into the ipxe server.  *HOWEVER*, it does REQUIRE the creation of a Dynamic Group for the Compartment this is being executed in.
 This is included in the